BlocProtocol/BLOC-wiki/docs/wallets/bloc-service-index.md

 # **What is BLOC-Service**

-**BLOC-service RPC Wallet** is a HTTP server which provides [JSON 2.0 RPC](../wallets/bloc-service-json-api.md) interface for [BLOC](https://bloc.money) payment operations and address management designed to manage a user's account while operating together with a [BLOCd Node Daemon](../service-operators/BLOCd-Overview.md). [bloc-service RPC wallet](../wallets/bloc-service-index.md) allows you to accept incoming payments, generate an address for each user via BLOC-service RPC Wallet JSON RPC API and much more.
+**BLOC-service RPC Wallet** is a HTTP server which provides JSON 2.0 RPC interface for [BLOC](https://bloc.money) payment operations and address management designed to manage a user's account while operating together with a [BLOCd Node Daemon](../service-operators/BLOCd-Overview.md).

+BLOC-service RPC Wallet allows you to accept incoming payments, generate an address for each user via [BLOC-service Wallet JSON RPC API](../wallets/bloc-service-json-api.md) and much more.

 Make sure you visit the [BLOC-service command line arguments](../wallets/bloc-service-command-line.md) to find out how to start BLOC-service with a customized configuration depending your needs.